nikhilpriyatam/text_representation/readme.rst

  * Averaged Elmo embedding (can be used to encode documents spanning multiple sentences)
  * Universal sentence encoder
  * Averaged universal sentence encoding
- * uncased BERT model.
+ * uncased BERT model based encodings.

 Each of the above methods have two variants.
 The first variant encodes the sequence of documents in one go.
-The second variant encodes the documents in a bacth-wise manner.
+The second variant encodes the documents in a batch-wise manner.